Translations of this page:

 }

-# Include directly connected network
+# Include directly connected networks

 protocol direct {